 24. ZZ Top

 ZZ Top's blend of blues, hard rock, and Southern rock brought them fame, characterized by Billy Gibbons' gritty guitar riffs and the band's distinctive image, including their iconic long beards and sunglasses.
 Their music videos, particularly those for "Gimme All Your Lovin'" and "Legs," were iconic during the MTV era, blending humor and a unique visual style.
-ZZ Top's influence on rock music extends beyond their sound to their visual presentation, making them one of the most recognizable best 70s rock bands in music history.
+ZZ Top's influence on rock music extends beyond their sound to their visual presentation, making them one of the most recognizable best 70s bands in music history.

 Hit Album: "Eliminator" (1983)